What is an electrician?

 5. Finish your apprenticeship

 Your apprenticeship is what prepares you most to become an electrician.
 You will attend classes as well as receive on-the-job training to understand and apply core electrical principles to your work.
-Your apprenticeship will last around four to five years before you’re allowed to take a test to become a licensed electrician.
+Your apprenticeship will last around four to five years before you’re allowed to take a test to become licensed.
 An apprenticeship will cover topics like this throughout your training:

 - Creating and interpreting technical diagrams and construction blueprints